IU South Bend Major Campus Initiatives

 Innovation & Entrepreneurship

-Thanks to a $2 million grant from the Judd Leighton Foundation IU South Bend will be advancing innovation and entrepreneurship programs on campus.
-We are creating a physical innovation and entrepreneurship center in Northside Hall that will include the North Central Indiana Small Business Development Center as well as spaces for students and community members to learn more about business development, entrepreneurship and innovation.
-The search will also begin shortly for a Director of Innovation & Entrepreneurship, also funded by the grant.
-Stay tuned for more updates as this exciting project gets underway.
+IU South Bend will be creating new innovation and entrepreneurship programs on campus.
+We are building an innovation and entrepreneurship center in Northside Hall that will include the North Central Indiana Small Business Development Center as well as spaces for students and community members to learn more about business development, entrepreneurship, and innovation.
+The campus has been working with enFocus over the past year to identify needs within the existing entrepreneurship ecosystem and the search is underway for an inaugural Director of Innovation & Entrepreneurship.
+Stay tuned for more updates as this exciting project continues.

 Strengthening Institutions Program Grant

-The Strengthening Institutions Program Grant is $2 million in funding from the U.S. Department of Education to increase retention and graduation rates.
-This project is being led by Raman Adaikkalavan, Associate Vice Chancellor for Enrollment Management and Lee Kahan, Special Associate Vice Chancellor for Advising and Retention.
+IU South Bend received a $2 million Strengthening Institutions Program Grant from the U.S. Department of Education to increase retention and graduation rates.
 The project will help the campus accomplish three goals:

 1. Increase retention of low-income and underrepresented students